You want smart political talk without the meltdowns?

 Why was the NSA authorized?

-Why did she go to the NSA and say I need to have these unmasked?
+Why did she go to the NSA and say, I need to have these unmasked?

-And what what was the reason?
+And what was the reason?

 What was the reason on that document?

-What was the reason she gave?
+What was the reason she gave for unmasking them?

-I uh y i the law is not really clear, is it?
+The law is not really clear, is it?

 This is our rights as citizens of the United States.